jose-cerqueira/partner_manager_forecast_review/README.md

 - Partner Manager Review

 ### Auxiliar data (Data used in order to guide Partner Manager decision):
 - Historic KPI perfomance (A.K.A.
-Actuals)
+Actuals and Previous Year)
 - Budgeted KPI targets (A.K.A.
 Budget)

 Later on, after having registered a significant amount of KPI reviews, Hypothesis Testing was used to test the following Hypothesis.